ChenyangShi/ChenyangShi.github.io/_pages/cv.md

 ======
 * A member of debating team in school of Life Science.
 * Volunteer in Life Mystery Museum at Chengdu city.
-* A member of Mathematic Modeling Institute in Southwest
+* A member of Mathematical Modeling Institute in Southwest Jiaotong University